Flag of Gascony: The Saltire, lo Sautèr

-(During the hard times of the Hundred Years' War and the terrible struggles between the Armagnacs, representing the national party (white cross) and the Burgundians, allied to the English (red cross and red Saint-Andrews' cross), the flag of the victorious English ends up gathering, in 1422, under Henri VI, on its field the white and red crosses of France and England, the white and red Saint-Andrew's crosses of Guyenne and Burgundy.)

-On the website Gasconha.com a message from M. Fourment (12-15-2006) returns to the website svowebmaster.free.fr on which would be written that the Saltire was declared "official flag of Gascony" on 13 January in 1903, but without any other precision, nor source (perhaps was it in the context of the Félibrige that was then developing).
+On the website Gasconha.com, a message from M. Fourment (12-15-2006) returns to the website svowebmaster.free.fr on which would be written that the Saltire was declared "official flag of Gascony" on 13 January in 1903 but without any other details or the source (perhaps was it in the context of the Félibrige that was then developing).

-The red and white colors are statistically dominants in the heraldry of the gascon countries.
-This red and white flag, or Saltire, lo(u) Sautèr, is considered as being the flag of the Gascon people.
+The red and white colors are statistically dominants in the heraldry of the Gascon countries.
+The red-and-white flag, or Saltire, lo(u) Sautèr, is considered as being the flag of the Gascon people.

-Therefore this gascon saltire could have picked up some ancient traditions.
-Even if it would only be dated from the end of the 19th century of the beginning of the 20th, it follows the rules of vexillology (simplicity, distant readability).
-It corresponds to the color and the pattern of the talenquères in many bullrings in Gascony.
+Therefore, this Gascon saltire may have picked up some ancient traditions.
+Even if it was dated from the late 19th century to the early 20th, it follows the rules of vexillology (simplicity, distant readability).
+It corresponds to the colour and the pattern of the talenquères in many bullrings in Gascony.

-The Quarterly, l'Esquarterat
+The Quarterly

 However, another flag is used: the Quarterly.
-It corresponds to the arms of the ancient province of Gascony put in a banner.
+It corresponds to the arms of the ancient Province of Gascony put in a banner.

-This province was smaller than the current Gascony (also called "cultural and linguistic Gascony), it included neither the Béarn nor the gascon part of the Guyenne, but it included the basque provinces of the Labourd and the Soule.
+The province was smaller than the current Gascony (also called "cultural and linguistic Gascony) since it included neither the Béarn nor the Gascon part of the Guyenne but included the Basque provinces of the Labourd and the Soule.

-Dame Flag, Drapeau à la Dame
+Dame Flag

-Gascon cultural flag proposed to promote the whole of Gascon culture.
-Red and white are the cultural colors of Gascony.
+The Gascon cultural flag was proposed for promoting the whole of Gascon culture.
+Red and white are the cultural colours of Gascony.
 The triangular shape and a young symbol representing Gascony, often described as a triangle bordering the Garonne, the Pyrenees and the Atlantic Ocean.
 The head in the middle is none other than the statue of the Venus of Brassempouy.
 Found in the Landes de Gascogne, it dates back 25,000 years and is the oldest known human face today.
 It does not even measure 4 cm, carved in mammoth ivory with stone.
 This flag has not gained much popularity but is sometimes used.